cmelchior/jervis-ffb/README.md

 ## Disclaimer

 Blood Bowl is a trademark of Games Workshop Limited, used without permission, used without intent to infringe, or in opposition to their copyright.
-This site is in no way official and is not endorsed by Games Workshop Limited.
+This project is in no way official and is not endorsed by Games Workshop Limited.

 ## Requirements